SSGKobe: Sexual assault allegations

 In December 2022, Ka$hkenni, an artist, took to Instagram to accuse SSGKobe of forcing her to have sexual intercourse in a soundproof studio room on November 23, 2022.
+In January 2023, he denied the accusations against him and said that he was "raised to respect women" in a statement on his official Discord server.
+In May 2023, he confirmed that Columbia Records dropped him as a result of the allegations coming out.

 Musical style

 Pellerin is recognized for his Auto-Tune-infused vocals and melody-driven trap music.